 Judge: San Francisco can pursue fight with PG&E over charges

-SAN FRANCISCO (AP) — A judge has allowed San Francisco to renew its stalled legal fight to force Pacific Gas & Electric to lower its rates and refund millions of dollars the city alleges the utility overcharged for delivering electricity.
+SAN FRANCISCO (AP) — A judge on Thursday allowed San Francisco to renew its stalled legal fight with Pacific Gas & Electric Corp. over power delivery costs.

+The city has been fighting with PG&E for years, arguing the utility requires it to install unnecessary and costly equipment in large projects like affordable housing development and public safety buildings.

+When PG&E filed for bankruptcy in January all legal actions were stopped, a routine procedure with all bankruptcy filings.

 San Francisco generates its own electricity from a city-owned dam and reservoir near Yosemite National Park about 180 miles (290 kilometers) east of the city.
 The city pays PG&E to deliver the electricity.
 San Francisco is asking the Federal Energy Regulatory Commission to force PG&E to lower its fees.